vdubya/BIMJSON/README.md

 ### 4.2.
 FeatureCollection
 - A `"FeatureCollection"` is of `"featureType"` `"Site"`, `"Building"`, `"Floor"`, `"Space"`, or `"Component"` in this hierarchical sequence.
-- Except fo the `"Site"`, each of these objects contains the foreign key id of its parent object in the following format: [parent]_id (e.g. site_id, building_id, etc.).
+- Except for the `"Site"`, each of these objects contains the foreign key id of its parent object in the following format: [parent]_id (e.g. site_id, building_id, etc.).
 - Each of these objects must have a member with the name `"geometry"`.
 - Each of these objects has a fixed set of attributes in the `"properties"` and may have other member objects with additional building data.